sammotea/accidentalCreative/src/markdown/projects/writing/covid/symptoms.md

 designFlavour: "covid"
 ---

 [Official guidelines](https://www.nhs.uk/conditions/covid-19/covid-19-symptoms-and-what-to-do/) don’t tell us much.
 We want a realistic idea of how Covid might affect our lives and when to worry.

-Here’s how I think about it:
+Here’s how the disease progresses:

 ## Inconvenient Covid